reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 CMSSignedData signedData = dataGenerator.generate(message, true);
 ```

-We get the same CMS container without installing some patches.
+You get the same CMS container without installing some patches.
 You can verify the data with this code

 ```java
 import org.bouncycastle.cert.X509CertificateHolder;